0. What You'll Learn

 - Most CTOs hire IT and strategy consultancies to help them better utilize their IT and to differentiate themselves to gain an advantage from their competitors.

-- Behind this view lies a very faulty and dangerous assumption, one that assumes that because the importance and availability of IT has increased, so too has its strategic importance.
+- Behind this view lies a very faulty and dangerous assumption, one that assumes that because the importance and availability of IT have increased, so too has its strategic importance.

 Before we can talk about the erosion of competitive advantage, we need to distinguish between proprietary technologies from infrastructural technologies.

 In simple terms, proprietary technologies are owned by a single company.
-A good example for this is a patent that is held by a e.g. pharmaceutical company for a specific active ingredient in a drug.
-The same applies for processes or materials.
+A good example of this is a patent that is held by an e.g. pharmaceutical company for a specific active ingredient in a drug.
+The same applies to processes or materials.
 If a manufacturer develops an innovative process or material that its competitors find hard to replicate, it has a long-term strategic advantage.
 As long as it remains a protected and proprietary technology it enables this company to earn higher profits than its competitors.

 Infrastructural technologies on the other hand provide far more value when shared than when used by a single company.
 To illustrate this point, let’s assume a company in the early 19th century held all the technology patents to create a railroad.
 This would allow it to build a proprietary railroad network between its supply chain and its factories using its own trains and carriages.
 And it would probably operate much more efficiently than with multiple operators involved.
 But for the economy as a whole, the value created by such a scenario would be insignificant compared to the value created by an open railroad network, connecting much more companies and (potential) customers.
 These inherent characteristics and economics of infrastructural technologies, make it almost inevitable that technologies such as railroads, telephone lines or electricity, will be shared with all and become part of the overall business infrastructure.